MargaretaGalaju/Network-Programming/Lab#2/out/production/UDP-Client-Server-Application/README.md

                         .setPayload(msg.getBytes())
                         .create();
 ```
-Obviously sequenceNumber++; of each packet increases.
+Obviously sequenceNumber++; increases of each packet.

 --------------------

-####Encryption algorithm
+#### Encryption algorithm

-In order to encrypt my data in packets despite default description I have used AES(Advanced Encryption Standard).
+In order to encrypt my data in the packets despite default decryption I have used AES(Advanced Encryption Standard).
 AES is block cipher capable of handling 128 bit blocks, using keys sized at 128, 192, and 256 bits.
 Each cipher encrypts and decrypts data in blocks of 128 bits using cryptographic keys of 128-, 192- and 256-bits, respectively.
 It uses the same key for encrypting and decrypting, so the sender and the receiver must both know — and use — the same secret key.

 All logic is implemented in AES.java class.